celo-org/celo-monorepo/packages/docs/developer-resources/contractkit/usage.md

 ## Deploy a contract

 Deploying a contract with the default account already set.
 Simply send a transaction with no `to:` field.
-See more about [sending custom transactions](https://docs.celo.org/developer-guide/overview/introduction/contractkit/contracts-wrappers-registry#sending-custom-transactions)
+See more about [sending custom transactions](https://docs.celo.org/developer-guide/overview/introduction/contractkit/contracts-wrappers-registry#sending-custom-transactions).

+You can verify the deployment on the [Alfajores block explorer here](https://alfajores-blockscout.celo-testnet.org/).
+Wait for the receipt and log it to get the transaction details.

 ```ts
 let bytecode = '0x608060405234...' // compiled Solidity deployment bytecode